 How Will Hypnotherapy Help Me?

 Hypnosis has had a long and sometimes colorful history and people often have an idea of what they believe hypnosis is based on stage or TV shows.
-Clinical hypnosis, that is hypnosis conducted within a clinical setting with very specific clinical treatment goals, bears very little resemblance to stage hypnosis and clients are often surprised to find it a safe, relaxing, and powerful tool.
+Clinical hypnosis, which is hypnosis conducted within a clinical setting with very specific clinical treatment goals, bears very little resemblance to stage hypnosis, and clients are often surprised to find it a safe, relaxing, and powerful tool.

 So What Happens In A Session?

 A typical hypnotherapy session begins with a check in to identify the changes since the previous session.
 Often changes are subtle, which is ideally what you want in hypnosis since rapid or abrupt changes will often be resisted by the subconscious mind.
 After checking in, some discussion will take place to determine the best course of treatment for that session and will depend on current circumstances, current emotional state, as well as any short term or long term goals that may have been established in the initial intake.
 While the earlier part of the session does not focus on hypnosis directly, it is important to note that, having been previously hypnotized, the client is already entering into a light trance state from the associations established in previous sessions.
 In the second part of the session the client is guided into a trance state to continue work on whatever issues or goals they had discussed.
 Before the completion of the session the client is brought back out of trance to allow adjustment to being present once again, and a short debriefing is done to cover any new insights discovered.